Updated May 12, 2026

-Copyeditors typically work in a word-processed manuscript, making and suggesting changes directly in the document.
+Copyeditors typically work in Microsoft Word or Google Docs or the like, making and suggesting changes directly in the document, which at that stage is still referred to as a manuscript.
 Proofreaders come in at a later stage, after the manuscript has been converted and formatted for publication in a program like Adobe InDesign.

-Proofreading can still be done with pencil and paper (on a printout), but it’s more common these days to mark corrections on the screen, in a PDF file that reflects how the publication would look in print.
-Either way, most proofreaders are annotating a copy for the typesetter rather than making changes to the file.
+Proofreading can still be done with pencil and paper (as on a printout), but it’s more common these days to mark corrections on the screen, in a PDF file that shows how the publication would look in print.
+Either way, most proofreaders are annotating a copy for the typesetter rather than making actual changes to the file.

 Before we check out how this works, let’s review the traditional marks.